Free cookie consent management tool by TermsFeed

 On Saturdays, after lessons and much anticipated fixtures against local prep schools in the afternoon, weekend boarding starts with opportunities for the children to relax and unwind in their dorms or common rooms, play outside, watch TV or listen to music.
 They may also spend time with the House Parents, baking or playing board games etc. and, after supper, participate in activities such as a quiz or a sketch show.

 On Sunday, after a late breakfast and Mass, the children relax and enjoy the facilities and grounds.
 After lunch, there is music practice and some homework followed by an organised activity run by staff within school, such as 'Bake Off', making go-karts or kites, scuba diving in the pool etc. or a fun trip out to the Aquadrome, cinema, ten-pin bowling or shopping.
-The children appreciate the relaxed family atmosphere of the weekends, with the opportunity to build dens in the woods, cycle, skateboard, play tennis outside or play pool, air hockey, table tennis, darts, table football or dance in the studio in their 'Club'.
+The children appreciate the relaxed family atmosphere of the weekends, with the opportunity to build dens in the woods, cycle, skateboard, play tennis outside or play pool, air hockey, table tennis, darts, table football or dance in the studio.

 How often can we see our boarding son or daughter during term time?